BrightChamps Logo

 Professor Greenline Explaining Math Concepts

 Most of us have wondered how mathematicians compare different datasets.
 Well, they use different methods and the z-test is one such method.
 The z-test can be used to assess the hypotheses concerning population proportions or averages.
 The z-test is usually applied to one sample, two samples, or proportions.
 It also has many real-life applications.
-For e.g., it can be used to compare the average weight of students belonging to one school to the weight of students from another school.
+For example, it can be used to compare the average weight of students belonging to one school to the weight of students from another school.
 This is done to check if there is any major variation between them.
 Let’s learn more about these tests.

 Professor Greenline from BrightChamps

-What is the Z Test in Math?
+What is a Z Test?

-Key Takeaways from Z- Tests
+Key Takeaways from Z-Tests

 Z tests are utilized in comparing one sample to another or with a population in various sectors.
 Let’s look at a few key takeaways: